-Start by using an electric mixer or egg beaters, whisk egg whites and salt until stiff peaks form.
-Fold the egg whites into the coconut.
-Spoon onto the baking sheet.
-Bake for approximately 20-25 minutes until they turn golden brown.
+Start by using an electric mixer or egg beaters.
+Next, whisk the egg whites and salt until stiff peaks form; fold the egg whites into the coconut and spoon onto the baking sheet.
+Bake the cookies for approximately 20-25 minutes until they turn golden brown.

 Cromulence: 8 Puma Prides out of 10